Round out summer in Chicago with a long weekend of outdoor fun, waterfront sightseeing, and unique local festivals and events.

 Cubs vs Rockies

-Rally behind your favorite team at a live game.
-Check the schedule and snag tickets while you can — Labor Day weekend games tend to draw a crowd.
+Rally behind your favorite team at a Labor Day weekend ballgame.
+Check the schedule and snag tickets while you can — holiday weekend games tend to draw a crowd.
 Here’s a look at a few of the matchups:

-• Chicago White Sox: Get ready for a series of exciting games as the Chicago White Sox go head-to-head with the New York Yankees at Rate Field on Aug.
-29 – 31.
+• Chicago White Sox (Sept.
+4 – 6): Get ready for a series of exciting games as the Chicago White Sox go head-to-head with the Twins at Rate Field.
+Make sure to come early for tailgating in the parking lot before the game.

 See the fireworks at Navy Pier